brainlife/docs/docs/tutorial/ezBIDS.md

 !!! note
     The tutorial should be in your Downloads folder, titled "ezBIDS_tutorial_data".

 This upload process may take a couple minutes, depending on the strength of your internet connection.
 Once uploaded, you will see some text generated on the screen, indicating that ezBIDS is performing several automated, behind-the-scences processes to extract as much relevant BIDS information about your dataset as possible.
 This is meant to save you time later on.
 Once complete, you will see text reading "Analysis complete!", along with a list of your uploaded imaging data.
-From here, ezBIDS will guide you through several steps for you to verify and make any corrections or modifcations to ensure that the data is specified to your liking.
+From here, ezBIDS will guide you through several steps for you to verify and make any corrections or modifications to ensure that the data is specified to your liking.
 Importantly, ezBIDS will alert you to any details that need to be addressed in order to ensure BIDS compliance.

 ### 3. Dataset Description